Skip to content

 Discovering Wrocław

-The city of WrocÅ‚aw is the historical capital town of the region of Silesia.
+The city of Wrocław is the historical capital town of Silesia.
 A prosperous land in the center of Europe close to Bohemia.
 The town changed its affiliation several times.
-Founded by a Czech duke in the 10th century it later became part of the first Polish state and a political center of the Kingdom.
-In April 1241, during the First Mongol invasion of Poland the city was abandoned by the inhabitants and burned down for strategic reasons.
-Later it was repopulated by German settlers and became part of the German region of Silesia.
-After the 2nd World War and the westward shift of the borders WrocÅ‚aw again became Polish.
-The city always was open to different ethnicities and languages though.
-It is one of the most visited places in Poland and welcoming to tourists from around the world.
+Founded by a Czech duke in the 10th century, it became part of the first Polish state and a political center of the Kingdom.
+In April 1241, during the First Mongol invasion of Poland, the city was abandoned by the inhabitants and burned down for strategic reasons.
+Later, it was repopulated by German settlers and became part of the German region of Silesia.
+After the 2nd World War and the westward border shift, Wrocław became Polish again.
+The city always was open to different ethnicities and languages, though.
+It is one of the most visited places in Poland and welcoming to tourists worldwide.

 test